Secure Jobs, Better Pay: changes to Australian workplace laws

 - a discriminatory term

-- an objectionable term (which are terms that require or allow payment of a bargaining services fee, or a contravention of the general protections provisions of the Fair Work Act 2009)
+- an objectionable term (which are terms that require or allow payment of a bargaining services fee, or a contravention of the general protections provisions of the FW Act)

 - a term that confers an entitlement or remedy in relation to unfair dismissal before the employee has completed the minimum employment period